Check hard disk Integrity to rule out disk faults

 Open Disk Utility and choose your main hard drive from the sidebar (in most Macs there will only be one.)
 Now click on First Aid and Repair Permissions.
 This will ensure that all the files on your Mac have the correct permissions, which will help keep things ticking along.

-From El Capitan onwards Disk Utility does not have this options.
-Instead you have to use command line version:
+From El Capitan onwards Disk Utility does not have this option.
+Instead use command line version:

 Remove unwanted Startup items